forcedotcom/run-code-analyzer/README.md

 * Executing Code Analyzer and collecting results
 * Rendering results if requested

+This repository is maintained by Salesforce Code Analyzer team.

 ## Usage

 Execute Code Analyzer and render output as markdown.
 By default, "simple" runtype is invoked.
 A previous step in the workflow has collected the list of target files that were changed in the PR.
 You can find the full example in [forcedotcom/tdx23-sfca-demo](https://github.com/forcedotcom/tdx23-sfca-demo).